About Me

 1. Loving Our Enemies

 The core of Christianity is community.
 The Bible discusses the experiences of communities and is meant to be read to groups of people.
 A basic problem is dealing with enemies, be it ourselves or others.
-We need to understand the potential to harm and ways to address it.
+We need to understand the potential for harm and ways to address it.

 1. Dwelling in Sabbath